aisyahrostam/SoftwareQualityCA/SCRUM-Task-Estimation.md

 ## Dot Voting
 The **Dot Voting Technique** is an quick and simple way to calculate a small numbers of items.
 Each team member is alloted a limited number of dots, which they then place on an item to determine its size, with more dots meaning a bigger estimation.
+For example, an item which receives fewer dots represents a simpler project task.

 <p  align="center">
     <img alt="Dot Voting" src="https://miro.medium.com/max/1400/0*AHaN2wuvbd19U7iB.jpg"> </img>